 “I must be a crappy teacher.”

 With this, I started over-thinking my lesson plan to make sure I’d be in control.
-It was taking twice as long as normal and just not coming together, because the unconscious thought was, “I know it was going to be a bad class.”
-I was subtly obsessed with a trifling issue, that the other guy had likely completely forgotten.
+It was taking twice as long as normal and just not coming together, because the unconscious thought was, “I know it’s going to be a bad class.”
+I was subtly obsessed with a trifling issue, one that the other guy had likely completely forgotten or not even noticed.